Blog

 Los Angeles data center linking fiber routes to Tokyo, Singapore, and Sydney

 Los Angeles (LA) remains a global media capital and serves as one of the internet’s major transpacific gateways.
-When you need dedicated infrastructure that serves both Asia-Pacific and North America with consistently low latency—and you want it in advanced, carrier-neutral Tier III+ data centers—Los Angeles should be on your shortlist.
+When you need dedicated infrastructure that serves both Asia-Pacific and North America with consistently low latency—and you want it in an advanced, carrier-neutral Tier III-certified data center—Los Angeles should be on your shortlist.
 The three benefits we discuss below are strategic geography for global reach, a resilient data center fabric, and a next-generation, workload-driven ecosystem.
-And we base the tale, where appropriate, on the numbers that can be verified and local facility specialties.
+Where appropriate, the discussion uses verifiable latency figures and local facility characteristics.

 Choose Melbicom